-As a pup, his swallowing disorder, Megaesophagus, left him horribly underfed since every meal meant regurgitation.
-Relinquished to Glen Highland, we knew Rossi could live a very short life so sought out every medical option possible, but nothing worked well.
+As a pup, his swallowing disorder, Megaesophagus, left him horribly undernourished since every meal meant regurgitation.
+Relinquished to us, we knew Rossi could live a very short life so sought out every medical option possible, but nothing worked well.
 The first year of his life, every month he landed at Cornell’s ICU with aspiration pneumonia, at risk of death.
 Hyper-vigilant oversight of every bite of food or slurp of water became everyday life at the Founder’s home.
 Days were filled with tears and worry.

 Little did we know that time would unfold with a really good outcome.
-Now 6 yrs old, he is alive and well, running like the wind because one medication trial worked - Sildenafil - the canine version of viagra.
+Now 7 yrs old, he is alive and well, running like the wind because one medication trial worked - Sildenafil - the canine version of viagra.
 The drug allows the esophageal ‘flap’ to lower over the stomach opening so food will not come out.

-Hugs from Vicki Buono & GH alum Cookie
+Healing thoughts from Vicki Buono & GH alum Cookie

 Scottie Burkhalter, in memory of Russy & JayJay